Brad Arthur: Parramatta Eels

 In the 2017 season, Arthur guided Parramatta to their first finals series since 2009 with the club finishing fourth on the premiership ladder.
 Even though Parramatta then went on to lose both their finals matches, Arthur was praised for his performances as coach.

-In 2018, Arthur led Parramatta to club's 14th wooden spoon claiming only 6 wins all season.
+In 2018, Arthur led Parramatta to the club's 14th wooden spoon claiming only 6 wins all season.
 Arthur claimed responsibility for the season and the board admitted he would see out his contract which was due to end in 2019.

 At the start of the 2019 NRL season, Arthur guided Parramatta to consecutive victories over Penrith and rivals Canterbury-Bankstown in the opening rounds of the competition.
 In Round 6, Parramatta defeated Wests Tigers 51–6 in the opening NRL game at the new Western Sydney Stadium.
 It was then revealed by the club that talks had begun in relation to Arthur's future at the club.
-In Round 9 of the competition, Parramatta were defeated 64-10 by Melbourne at Suncorp Stadium.
+In Round 9 of the competition, Parramatta were defeated 64–10 by Melbourne at Suncorp Stadium.
 The following week on 14 May 2019, Arthur was given a two-year contract extension keeping him as head coach of the club until the end of the 2021 season.

 Between round 12 and round 22 of the 2019 NRL season, Arthur guided Parramatta to win 8 of their next 10 matches.
 Parramatta confirmed their spot in the 2019 finals series with a 36–12 win over the last placed Gold Coast side.
-In round 25 against Manly-Warringah, Parramatta won the match 32-16 which saw the club leapfrog Manly into 5th to finish the 2019 regular season.
+In round 25 against the Manly Sea Eagles, Parramatta won the match 32–16 which saw the club leapfrog Manly into 5th to finish the 2019 regular season.

-In week one of the 2019 finals series, Arthur guided Parramatta to a 58–0 victory over Brisbane at the new Western Sydney Stadium in the elimination final.
+In week one of the 2019 finals series, Arthur guided Parramatta to a 58–0 victory over the Brisbane Broncos at the new Western Sydney Stadium in the elimination final.
 The victory was the biggest win by a team in finals history eclipsing Newtown's 55–7 victory over St George in 1944.

 The following week in the elimination final against Melbourne, Parramatta were defeated 32–0 at AAMI Park which ended their season.

 At the start of the 2020 NRL season, Arthur guided Parramatta to four consecutive victories which put the club on top of the table.
 It was Parramatta's best start to a season since 1989.

 The following week, Arthur guided Parramatta to victory over Penrith.
 The result meant it was Parramatta's best start to a season since 1986.